Toodekas/Hair_do/README.md

 3) run this command in the library using pip pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 4) run main.py
-5) a window with your google login should come up (login)
-6) it will add a few events onto the days that you should wash your hair

 Issues and possible future fixes: